 Piccin & Glynn has obtained multimillion-dollar verdicts and settlements on behalf of its clients.
 These extraordinary outcomes are due mainly to Piccin & Glynn’s skill, experience and dedication to its clients and their cases.

-Free Consultations With Ocala & Marion County Personal Injury Lawyers
+Free Consultation With Ocala Personal Injury Lawyers

-If you think you have a case, you should contact the Ocala personal injury & auto accident lawyers at Piccin & Glynn immediately.
+If you think you have a case, you should contact the personal injury & auto accident lawyers at Piccin & Glynn immediately.
 Getting legal advice is the first and most important step to ensure that your rights are protected.
 Unsure whether you have a case?
 Piccin & Glynn offers free case consultations.
 Call (352) 351-5446 or (800) 969-5446 today.

 Working with other lawyers from decades of practicing Personal Injury law and participating in Bar Association activites, John Piccin has developed working relationships with outstanding lawyers in South Florida and out of state.
 If you believe you need an outstanding lawyer outside North Florida or for another area of law, please call John to discuss the matter.
 He will be glad to assist you in any way he can, including referral to someone with proven results.